 Outdoor Condenser or Package Unit - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Inside Coil - Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
+Indoor Coil - Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Inside Coil - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
+Indoor Coil - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.
 For systems where there is no separate inside coil “N/A” will be automatically entered.

-Air Handler, Furnace or Fan Coil - Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
+Installed Furnace Installed Manufacturer Name, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

-Air Handler, Furnace or Fan Coil - Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
+InstalledFurnace Installed Model Number, Data from Nameplate of Installed system component: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document

 Section C. Rated Space Conditioning System Equipment Verification from Directory